EmilioPayanOrtega/build-a-chat-1/design_document.md

-# Software Design Document: InfoMap Chatbot Platform
+# Software Design Document: Build a chat

 ## 1. Introduction
 The platform allows creators to build "Chatbots" based on hierarchical information trees.
 Users can explore this map, query an AI regarding the content, or escalate to a human chat with the creator.